chimwemwe007/Math-magician/README.md

 # Simple Library

->  This is simple project about adding, removing new book, a building or room containing collections of books, periodicals, and   for use or borrowing by the public or the members of an institution.
+>  This is simple project created using react

 ## Built With

+- REACT
 - HTML
-- CSS
-- JavaScript
-- Git and github
+- JS

 ## Live Demo